-If you have been assaulted by another student or group of students and are considering college action, you are encouraged to discuss the matter with the Associate Dean of Student Development or the Interim Dean of Academic Support and Student Success.
-This will enable you to review procedures should you decide to
+If you have been assaulted by another student or group of students and are considering college action, you are encouraged to discuss the matter with the dean of student development, equity and inclusion or the director of counseling and community standards.
+This will enable you to review procedures should you decide to file formal charges through the college's disciplinary system.
+This discussion does not obligate you to pursue official action.
 A student who is the victim of sexual assault has several options with regard to how the case is handled.
 The student may choose to:

-- 1. Press criminal charges through the local police departments. - 2.
-Press charges through the college disciplinary system as stated in the Student Handbook. - 3.
+- Press criminal charges through the local police departments.
+Press charges through the college disciplinary system as - stated in the Student Handbook. - 3.
 Press charges through both systems concurrently. - 4.
-Press no charges but request a meeting with the assailant to discuss the incident through the Associate Dean of Student Development or the Interim Dean of Academic Support and Student Success. - 5.
-Press no charges, but seek a "No Contact" order through the the Associate Dean of Student Development or the Interim Dean of Academic Support and Student Success.
+Press no charges but request a meeting with the assailant to discuss the incident through the dean of student development, equity and inclusion or the director of counseling and community standards. - 5.
+Press no charges, but seek a "No Contact" order through the dean of student development, equity and inclusion or the director of counseling and community standards.